 - to allow us to identify or authenticate you, including to provide or verify your credentials including via passwords, password hints, security information and questions, government-issued ID, healthcare professional number, driver’s license data and passport data.

 - to improve and develop our products and services, including to identify usage trends and develop new products and services; to understand how you and your device interacts with our services; to customise, measure and improve our websites, products and services, marketing, customer relationships and experiences; to track and respond to safety concerns; to determine the effectiveness of our promotional campaigns; and to conduct surveys.
+If we use tracking pixels or encoded URL strings in emails we send you as described in the “What” section above, we will use the data we collect to measure the performance and improve the content of our emails (for example, by ensuring that our emails are compatible with your type of browser or device).
+Please see the “What” section above for more details on our use of tracking pixels and encoded URL strings, including how to turn tracking pixels off.

 - to allow us to communicate with you, including to respond to your requests and inquiries; to provide support for products and services; to provide you with important information, administrative information, required notices and promotional materials; to send you news and information about our products, services, or brands and operations; and to organise and manage professional events and congresses, including your participation in such events.